CaulyKan/vsc-smearcursor/README.md

 * `smearcursor.max_length`: Max trail length
 * `smearcursor.tip_shrink`: How much the cursor tip shrinks when moving
 * `smearcursor.tail_shrink`: How much the cursor tail shrinks when moving
+* `smearcursor.opacity`: How Transparent the cursor is when moving

 ## Installing